connertran/capstone_project1_marvel_app_render/README.md

 # Marvel App

 I have broken down the Marvel App Project into easy-to-follow steps.
-Here’s a quick overview of what I did for each step of your capstone project.
+Here’s a quick overview of what I did for each step of my Marvel project.

 1. Step One: Initial Project Ideas: I’ll pick up to 3 project ideas to propose to my mentor and the Springboard community.
 I’ll also explore some potential APIs.
 2. Step Two: Project Proposal: For this step, I’ll write a proposal for the site I want to build.
 This will help my mentor better understand my chosen capstone project idea.